 As you can see, there are different classifications for each card with Aeroplan.
 By getting a core, small business, and premium card, you can get three different passes.
 Getting that many passes may not be necessary for many people, but think about it from a point perspective.
 You can convert the pass into 30,000 Aeroplan points.
 That means every welcome bonus is worth at least 30,000 points more.
 If you applied for all three of the cards mentioned and converted your Buddy Pass to points, you’d have 185,000 Aeroplan points.
 The annual fees would only cost you $599 for the first year.

 When does the Air Canada Buddy Pass expire?

-You get one year from the time your Buddy Pass is deposited into your account before it expires.
+You get one year from the date of issuance (when your Buddy Pass is deposited into your account) before it expires.
 That said, you can use your Buddy Pass on dates that extend past your expiration date (up to one year), you just need to book your ticket before your expiry date.

 For example, let’s say you obtain your Buddy Pass on December 17, 2020.
 The pass would expire on December 16, 2021.
 You could then book a trip to Mexico with travel dates in 2022 up to December 16, 2022, and you’d still be able to use your Buddy Pass as long as you booked by December 16, 2021.

 Even if you have a premium Aeroplan credit card, your Buddy Pass won’t roll over to the next year like eupgrade credits do.
 If you have status, burning your Buddy Pass is probably worth it even if you get preferred pricing on Aeroplan redemptions.

 How much can you save with the Air Canada Buddy Pass?

 Although individual and luxury travellers may prefer more points over a Buddy Pass, there’s no denying how valuable the Air Canada Buddy Pass can be.
 Let’s take a look at a few different routes to see how much you could save.